José Luis Lerma

 Doctor in Geomatics Engineering (2020) at the UPV.
-Technical Engineer in Topography (1999); Engineer in Geodesy and Cartography (2013) with accrediting Certificate to the Academic Excellence of the Consellería de Educacion Cultura y Deporte of the GVA, Master's Degree in Geomatics Engineering and Geoinformation (2016) at the UPV.
+Technical Engineer in Topography (1999); Engineer in Geodesy and Cartography (2013) with Certificate of Academic Excellence from the Ministry of Education, Culture and Sport of the GVA; Master in Geomatics Engineering and Geoinformation (2016) at the UPV.
 2nd Francisco Coello International Award (2018) and Jorge Juan and Santacilia Award (2019) for the best Master dissertation.
-With extensive experience in civil engineering and building, both in leading companies in the private sector and in public administration.
+With extensive experience in civil engineering and building, both in leading companies in the private sector and public administration.
 Professional achievements include teaching as a professor of the subject of Topography in Architecture, in the ESET of the University Cardenal Herrera CEU of Valencia, during the academic years 2004 to 2013.
-Currently pursuing a PhD in Geomatics Engineering with an FPI Fellowship from the UPV.
-In 2018, he had a 6 months predoctoral research stage at the School of Design of the University of Leeds (UK) within the Colour Research Group along with international references in colourimetry and colour vision.
+In 2018, he had a 6 months predoctoral research stay at the School of Design of the University of Leeds (UK) within the Colour Research Group along with international references in colourimetry and colour vision.
 Also, in 2019 he spent a month research stay at Mimar Sinan University in Istanbul, Turkey.
-The main lines of research are the colorimetric characterization of digital sensors, the treatment of spectrophotometric data, within the field of colorimetry, through the development of specific tools developed in Python for the rigorous colour registration and image processing and other analysis tools.
+The main lines of research are spectral data processing, colourimetry, colour science and vision, colourimetric sensor characterisation through the development of specific tools developed in Python for the rigorous colour registration and image processing and other analysis tools.

 José Balsa Barreiro (email@example.com)